Acorn squash pairs with apples and brown sugar to make a hearty side dish.

 Marinated and grilled, vegetable skewers can be a lighter option than traditional meat kebabs for lunch or dinner.

-You can prepare this casserole and refrigerate overnight.
-The next morning, let the casserole stand at room temperature while oven heats and then bake as directed.
+You can prepare this casserole and store it in the fridge overnight.
+The next morning, let the casserole stand at room temperature while the oven heats.
+Then bake as directed.

 Vermicelli is delicate pasta.
 Here it's combined with fresh vegetables, Parmesan, herbs and extra-virgin olive oil.

-This chocolate pudding can be made vegan by substituting soy milk for regular milk.
+This dessert can be made vegan by using soy milk instead of regular milk.

 This souffle recipe contains no egg yolks, making it a low-cholesterol, heart-smart treat.